-Directions: The capitals of countries are some of the most frequently referenced clues in questions not only for the International Geography Bee, but also in questions for the National History Bee and the National History Bowl.
-In National History Bee and National History Bowl tournaments, questions are asked about the history of all parts of the world.
-Often, when we ask about the history of a country (for example, where the answer is "Sweden"), the question will mention the name of its capital, especially towards the end (for example, "Name this Scandinavian country where a museum dedicated to the band ABBA and a wooden ship named for this country's royal House of Vasa can be found in its capital city of Stockholm.").
+Directions: The capitals of countries are some of the most frequently referenced clues in questions not only for the National Geography Bee and National Geography Bowl, but also in questions for the National History Bee, the National History Bowl, and the National Academic Bee.
+In National History Bee, National History Bowl, and National Academic Bee tournaments, questions are asked about the history and culture of all parts of the world.
+Often, when we ask about the history and culture of a country (for example, where the answer is "Sweden"), the question will mention the name of its capital, especially towards the end (for example, "Name this Scandinavian country where a museum dedicated to the pop band ABBA and a wooden ship named for this country's royal House of Vasa can be visited in its capital city of Stockholm.").